Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

 - [The importance of fixing bugs immediately](https://youtu.be/E2MIpi8pIvY?t=16m0s)

-Getting set up with the Bitcoin ABC Repository
+Getting set up with the DeVault Repository
 ----------------------------------------------

-1. Create an account at https://reviews.bitcoinabc.org/
+1. Create an account at https://reviews.devault.org/

 2. Install Git and Arcanist on your machine